 5. Don’t target all hours of the day

 It’s also the best practice to show ads when your business is open.
-If your physical store is only open until 6 P.M., don’t show ads if it’s 8 P.M.
+For example, if you want more leads to visit your franchise store that’s open until 6 P.M., don’t show ads if it’s 8 P.M.
 You should only run geofencing ads when your audience can visit your business.

 6. Optimize your campaign